NormanTUD/TraceDeepSpeechTraining/README.md

 It will try to locate the log file at first by it's full name (you can enter a full path), or by looking for files named `*$1*`, or, if this fails, it will try to get the path from `slurmlogpath` (which invokes `scontrol show job $JOBID`).

+# Requirements

+- gnuplot
+- Slurm (for auto-detection of log path, not needed if you always provide full file paths)

+# Requirements that should be installed by default on your distro

+- awk
+- sed
+- column
+- grep
+- perl
+- cut

 # The output

 The output looks like this and refreshes every 10 seconds: